Jason Vrable

 Jason Vrable (born January 23, 1985) is an American football coach who is the passing game coordinator for the Green Bay Packers of the National Football League (NFL).
 He previously served as an assistant coach for the New York Jets, Buffalo Bills, University of Charleston, Syracuse University, Robert Morris University, Marietta College, and the University of South Florida.

 Vrable played college football as a quarterback at Marietta College.

-Early years
+Early life

-A native of South Park, Pennsylvania, Vrable graduated with a Bachelor's degree in sports medicine in 2007 from Marietta College and completed a Master's degree in sports management from Robert Morris University in 2009.
+A native of South Park, Pennsylvania, Vrable graduated with a bachelor's degree in sports medicine in 2007 from Marietta College and completed a master's degree in sports management from Robert Morris University in 2009.

 Coaching career

 South Florida

 In the summer of 2007, Vrable began coaching at the University of South Florida as a strength intern.

 Marietta College

 In the fall of 2007, Vrable returned to his alma mater, Marietta College, to be the quarterbacks coach.

 Robert Morris

 In 2008, Vrable was hired as the quarterbacks coach of Robert Morris University.